MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-enable-data-sensitivity-labels.md

 ---
 # Enable sensitivity labels in Power BI

-In order for [Microsoft Purview Information Protection sensitivity labels](/microsoft-365/compliance/sensitivity-labels) to be used in Power BI, they must be enabled on the tenant.
+In order for [sensitivity labels from Microsoft Purview Information Protection](/microsoft-365/compliance/sensitivity-labels) to be used in Power BI, they must be enabled on the tenant.
 This article shows Power BI admins how to do this.
 For an overview about sensitivity labels in Power BI, see [Sensitivity labels in Power BI](service-security-sensitivity-label-overview.md).
 For information about applying sensitivity labels in Power BI, see [Applying sensitivity labels](./service-security-apply-data-sensitivity-labels.md)

 When sensitivity labels are enabled: